 Among the many reasons while many people may be running late for work, a few reasons generally pop up more often.
 So below are some common reasons for being late and how to best explain them:

 Best Excuses for Being Late to Work

 Some excuses for missing work are more popular than others base on a recent survey conducted by CareerBuilder.
-Weather conditions, sleep schedules, traffic are the top three excuses.
+Weather conditions, sleep schedules, and traffic are the top three excuses.
 Forgetting something and being too tired to get up were also among the top five according to the survey.